natecavanaugh/content-formatter/README.md

 ### Getting the appropriate formatter
 Let's say you have a bunch of formatters defined in your code, but don't want to check each one manually to see if it should format the contents of the path.
-`Formatter.get` is a static method that will loop through all registered formatters and return to you an instance of the first one that passes the `extensions` test.
+`Formatter.get` is a static method that will loop through all registered formatters and return to you an instance of the first one that passes the `includes` test.
 It accepts all of the arguments that a normal `Formatter` constructor would have, but it instantiates the class for you, and gives you back that instance.

 For example, using the module from above: